remyxai/FFMPerative/README.md

 ```

 ### CLI
-You can also call FFMperative from the command line, try:
+You can also call FFMPerative from the command line, try:
 ```bash
 ffmp do --prompt="sample the 5th frame from /path/to/video.mp4"
 ```